Scaled Affine Quantization of $\varphi^{12}_3$ is Nontrivial: Abstract

 \section{Abstract}

-We prove through Monte Carlo analysis that the covariant euclidean scalar field theory, $\vp^r_n$, where $r$ denotes the power of the interaction term and $n = s + 1$ where $s$ is the spatial dimension and $1$ adds imaginary time, such that $r = 12, n = 3$ can be acceptably quantized using scaled affine quantization and the resulting theory is nontrivial, unlike what happens using canonical quantization when the system is plagued by asymptotic freedom.
+We prove through path integral Monte Carlo that the covariant euclidean scalar field theory, $\vp^r_n$, where $r$ denotes the power of the interaction term and $n = s + 1$ with $s$ the spatial dimension and $1$ adds imaginary time, such that $r = 12, n = 3$ can be acceptably quantized using scaled affine quantization and the resulting theory is nontrivial, unlike what happens using canonical quantization which finds it trivial.